RichardLitt/awesome-fantasy/README.md

 #### [The Malazan Book Of The Fallen](https://www.goodreads.com/series/43493-the-malazan-book-of-the-fallen) (1999) *by [Steven Erikson](https://en.wikipedia.org/wiki/Steven_Erikson)* [3.8]

 Mixing the grittiness of Glen Cook's books with the modern fantasy elements, this series is more brutal than any before it.
-Lots of philosophical questions stems from reading even the less important chapter and a huge amount of characters makes it for a very long and deep read.
+Lots of philosophical questions stems from reading even the less important chapters and a huge amount of characters makes it for a very long and deep read.
 As Erikson himself points out, people either "love it or hate it".
-The author is writing a prequel serie right now and will add a sequel trilogy after it, making for a total of 16 books. - [@Donearm](https://github.com/Donearm)
+The author is writing a prequel series right now and will add a sequel trilogy after it, making for a total of 16 books. - [@Donearm](https://github.com/Donearm)

 Books:
  * [Gardens of the Moon](https://www.goodreads.com/book/show/55399.Gardens_of_the_Moon) [3.8]